wmo-im/wis2box-training/documentation/docs/practical-sessions/installing-wis2box-with-test-data.md

 !!! question
     Try to understand the information shown on your monitoring dashboard.
 How many WIS2 notifications were published on your broker?
 Can you determine the source of reported ERRORs?

+### Review new data on your wis2box broker

-View the messages that have been published on your local broker in MQTT Explorer.
+View the messages that have been published on your wis2box-broker in MQTT Explorer.

 !!! question
     What is the topic used to publish messages advertising new data?
+How many messages have been published?
 What is the URL to download the data?

+### Review new data on the wis2box UI

-Click the the "EXPLORE" option on `http://<your-host>`.
+Click the "EXPLORE" option on `http://<your-host>`.

-!!! question
+!!! question "View latest data per station"
-    What changes do you observe?
+    Click on on the stations in the station-list or hover your mouse over a station in the map to see the latest data for that station.

 ## Conclusion